-A Mini-facelift is sometimes used to define a facelift performed with an endoscope using incisions placed in the hairline and the mouth.
+A mini-facelift is sometimes used to define a facelift performed with an endoscope using incisions placed in the hairline and the mouth.
 The endoscope is a lighted camera that attaches to special instruments introduced through these incisions to elevate specific areas of the face.
-Some Plastic Surgeons also refer to the elevation of the cheek or mid-face area through a eyelid incision as a Mini-facelift.
+Some plastic surgeons also refer to the elevation of the cheek or mid-face area through an eyelid incision as a mini-facelift.

-Since a Mini-facelift does very little to address the loose jowls and neck, it is generally used during the early stages of aging, when a freshening look is desired in Thousand Oaks patients.
-If your neck and jowls are loose, I would recommend you are get Minimal Incision facelift.
+Since a mini-facelift does very little to address the loose jowls and neck, it is generally used during the early stages of aging, when a freshening look is desired in Thousand Oaks patients.
+If your neck and jowls are loose, I would recommend you get a minimal incision facelift.

-The Sub-Periosteal facelift is an elevation of the soft tissue and muscles off the underlying facial bones.
-I believe this operation is more prone to having problems after surgery, so I would rather perform a Minimal Incision facelift or use the MACS Lift technique.
+The Sub-Periosteal facelift is an elevation of the soft tissue and muscles of the underlying facial bones.
+I believe this operation is more prone to having problems after surgery, so I would rather perform a minimal incision facelift or use the MACS Lift technique.

 My Natural Facelift / Neck Lift Procedure

 - Neck, jowls and lower face can be tightened, which helps to eliminate many wrinkles

 - Surgical time 2-5 hours depending on the areas involved in tightening